 We were insistent on being at the top with time to spare because we were making a film and shooting photos.
 So we saw that it was about a 2-hour drive from Probollingo to Bromo.
 Therefore we decided to leave at 2 am.
 This gave us time for any incidents or wrong turns and would give us about an hour to spare at the top.

 We ended up reaching a small village about 35 minutes before Mount Bromo’s entrance.
-We were way too early as we still had several hours till sunrise.
+It turned out that we were way too early as we still had several hours till sunrise.
 We stopped here and had two coffees before continuing on a little later.
 It was a very cold drive but we did it in shorts and survived.
 If you are smart and have pants, wear them!

 MOUNT BROMO SUNRISE VIEWPOINTS